 To start, your wife could wash her feet with a mild, antibacterial soap.
 Body odor is caused when bacteria that normally lives on the skin becomes overgrown.
 By washing with antibacterial soap she may help reduce the amount of odor-causing bacteria on or around her feet.
 Dusting cornstarch on her feet before getting into socks and shoes can help to keep them dry (moisture encourages bacteria to grow and flourish).
 Another trick is to try soaking her feet daily in warm water with white vinegar or Epsom salts, which can both help reduce bacteria on the skin.

 Since sweat is a factor in odor, keeping feet both clean and dry is crucial.
 On the dryness front, wearing cotton socks instead of nylons or other synthetic materials may help.
 If the shoes are old, changing the insoles in the bottoms of her shoes may give them new (odor-free) life.
 Many people recommend not wearing the same shoes every single day, because shoes need time to air out so they don't become too smelly themselves.
 Likewise, wearing shoes that "breathe" can be a helpful tactic to keep feet dry all day long.
 If the problem really bothers her, and she's tried various home remedies, a trip to a health care provider could be in order.
-If your wife is a student at Columbia, she can make an appointment with a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 Finally, never underestimate the power of a good, strong foot massage by a loving husband or partner to relax the feet and help reduce odor (once they have been washed, of course!).